tbensonatl/gotcha-back/README.md

 # Dependencies and Requirements

-Dependencies include CMake (3.17+), CUDA, Boost (only the `program_options` library), GLUT, OpenGL, and GLEW.
+Dependencies include CMake (3.17+), CUDA, Boost (only the `program_options` library), and FLTK.
 Note that an NVIDIA GPU is required to run the GPU-based backprojectors (including the video SAR mode).
 To date, this code has been developed on Ubuntu 22.04 with CUDA 11.7, although other reasonably new Linux distributions should work as well.

 # Building the Code